How Much Do Built-In Bookshelves Cost in 2025?

 Cost of Built-In Bookshelves by Room

-Where you install your bookshelves can impact the price.
+Where you install your built-in bookshelves can impact the price.
 Your design choices and shelf location might require add-ons like cabinetry, a built-in desk, or flame-retardant material.

-A custom furniture maker can help you plan your project.
+A local custom furniture maker can help you plan your project.
 Custom cabinetry costs anywhere from $500 to $1,200 per linear foot.
 The more ornate the design, the higher the price.

 Home office$1,000–$11,000